rockfordlhotka/Cloud-Native-HOL/src/Lab00/readme.md

 ## Chocolatey

-1. Open a console window (CLI) of your choice
+1. Open Git Bash
 1. Type `choco --version`
 1. Ensure that the version is at least `0.10.15`

 ## Git for Windows

-1. Open the Git Bash CLI
+1. Open Git Bash
 1. Type `git --version`
-1. Ensure that the version is at least `2.19.0`
+1. Ensure that the version is at least `2.23.0`

 ## Clone/update local repo